-Not so many years ago, artificial intelligence was largely the stuff of science fiction. (“A.I.
-Artificial Intelligence” was actually the name of a little-remembered 2001 Stephen Spielberg film.)
+Not so many years ago, artificial intelligence (AI) was largely the stuff of science fiction.
+“A.I.
+Artificial Intelligence” was actually the name of a little-remembered 2001 Stephen Spielberg film.
 Today, AI powers everyday technologies that are used by everyone from little kids to grandmothers, including e-commerce recommendation engines, voice-activated digital assistants, email spam filters and wayfinding apps.

-Yet patent law is still catching up to the technology, according to Michael Carey, an AI-focused patent attorney at F. Chau & Associates, a boutique intellectual property law firm in New York.
+As debates heat up and discussions rage on about whether this burgeoning technology is poised to replace people’s jobs, patent law is still playing catch-up, according to Michael Carey, an AI-focused patent attorney at F. Chau & Associates, a boutique intellectual property law firm in New York.

 “Typically, it takes a while for the value of various types of patents to become clear,” Carey said.